 Mentees

-Mentorship 2.0 | Session 2
+Mentorship 2.0 | Collaborative Project

 The photography team - Mya, Saffron, and Adlemy- rotated through each station, capturing content and experimenting with different looks.
-They worked closely with another mentee, Keilani, a digital artist developing an album cover concept, and Gaby with her coffee brand.
+They worked closely with another mentee, Keilani, a digital artist developing an album cover concept, and Gabi with her coffee brand.

 It was a day of shared ideas, various setups, and a space filled with creativity!